 Having one or more risk factors doesn’t mean that you will definitely get mesothelioma.

 We know that asbestos causes most cases of pleural mesothelioma.
-The risk is greater if you were exposed to large amounts of it from for a very long period of time.
+This starts in the two sheets of tissue that cover your lungs called pleura.
+Being exposed to large amounts of asbestos for a long period of time increases your risk of mesothelioma.
 Many people with mesothelioma in the abdomen (peritoneal mesothelioma) have also been exposed to asbestos.

-The link with mesothelioma and asbestos has only been known since the 1960s.
-Unfortunately, the number of cases of mesothelioma in the UK each year is expected to rise sharply for the next few years.
+The link between mesothelioma and asbestos was found in the 1960s.
 This is because of the heavy use of asbestos in industry from the end of the second world war up until the mid 1970s.

 Asbestos is an insulating material that’s heat and fire resistant.
-The use of asbestos was banned in 1999 in the UK.
+The use of asbestos was banned in the late 1990s in the UK.
 It was widely used in:

 - building industry

 There are 3 main types of asbestos – blue, brown and white.
 Blue and brown asbestos are strongly linked with mesothelioma.
 White asbestos is now also thought to be harmful.

 Asbestos is made up of tiny fibres.
 You can breathe these fibres in when you come into contact with asbestos.

 The fibres work their way into the pleura lining the lung.
 They irritate the pleura and may cause gene changes (mutations) that lead to the growth of cancer.
 Some of the fibres can be coughed up and swallowed.
 This is probably the cause of peritoneal mesothelioma.